red-hat-storage/ocs-ci/docs/upgrade.md

 Currently the upgrade can be performed just between follow up downstream builds e.g. 171 -> 172.
-There is opened [BZ](https://bugzilla.redhat.com/show_bug.cgi?id=1767400) which tracking the issue which prevents us to upgrade to the latest available build.
+There is opened [BZ](https://bugzilla.redhat.com/show_bug.cgi?id=1767400) which is tracking the issue which prevents us to upgrade to the latest available build.

 There is prepared config option `upgrade_to_latest` in the DEPLOYMENT section which can be set or will be the default value when the BZ gets resolved.

 ## Deployment

-To be able upgrade your cluster you cannot deploy the latest downstream build, because then you won't have any next build available for upgrade.
+To be able to upgrade your cluster you cannot deploy the latest downstream build, because then you won't have any next build available for upgrade.

 For this purpose we have this config file: [upgrade.yaml](/conf/ocsci/upgrade.yaml)